-When creating a ticket, click to expand the Advanced Settings section, and toggle the 'Hide Ticket' field to 'Yes'.
+When creating a ticket, click to expand the Advanced Settings section, and activate the 'Hide Ticket' option.

 Assign groups based on tickets

-When creating a ticket, click to expand the Integrations to Event App section, and select all groups you want to assign to attendees who purchase the ticket.
+When creating a ticket, expand the 'Integrations to Event App' section and select all groups you want to assign to attendees who purchase the ticket.

-⭐️ Keep in mind, you must create the groups in your Event App before assigning them to tickets.
+💡 Keep in mind, you must create the groups in your Event App before assigning them to tickets.

-See our article about creating tickets for complete instructions.
+Refer to our article about creating tickets for complete instructions.

 Here's an example: You create 'Virtual' and 'In-person' tickets for your hybrid event and assign each to a corresponding group in your Event App.
 After attendees register with either one, they're automatically added to the Event App and assigned to the correct group.

-Tracks and Categories
+Tracks and categories

-Tracks let you categorize Agenda sessions, and Categories let you categorize sponsor and speaker profiles, Custom List items, and more.
+Tracks let you categorize Agenda sessions, and categories let you categorize sponsor and speaker profiles, Custom List items, and more.
 Attendees can use these to filter items based on their interests.

-⭐️ Keep in mind, tracks and categories function identically, so this article only discusses tracks.
+💡 Keep in mind, tracks and categories function identically, so this article only discusses tracks.

-You can assign groups to both tracks and categories to limit the visibility of individual items without limiting the whole feature.
+Assign groups to both tracks and categories to limit the visibility of individual items without limiting the whole feature.

-Here's an example: In the In-person attendee example above, you used the 'In-person' ticket to assign people to the 'In-person' group in the Event App so attendees only see features relevant to them.
-You also have certain Agenda sessions meant only for in-person attendees.
+Here's an example: In the In-person attendee example above, you used the 'In-person' ticket to assign people to the 'In-person' group in the Event App so attendees only access features relevant to them.
+You also have certain sessions meant only for in-person attendees.

 Here's a pair of screenshots showing the same Agenda feature for someone on the 'In-person' track (left) and someone on the 'Virtual' track (right).
 The In-person sessions are only visible to the 'In-person' track, and the virtual track isn't assigned to a group, so it's visible to everyone.

-Hiding an event
+Hiding an Event App